Subhas Chandra Pattanayak

 All the Ministers in the Ministerial Committee as well as the Chief Minister had agreed to amend the Act and to frame the Rule as I had suggested in my draft referred to supra.
 The Law Secretary was asked to vet the same for placement before the Assembly.
 A non-Oriya officer G.V.V.Sharma, then the Principal Secretary in the GA department derailed the proposal and the file had to die a premature death.

-This is the photocopy of the concerned page of the file placed here for perusal.
-It shows, the legislation proposed by me was put up in the file for approval.
+The legislation proposed by me was put up in the file for approval.
 When it reached Sri Sharma, he raised objection to Rule 4 and Rule 10 of the Rules that I had submitted, placed in its entirety as official draft at page 10 of the file.

 Rule 4.
 All signboards, hoardings, advertisements, posters, pamphlets and nameplates in Odisha meant for public reading, public knowledge or public information shall be only in Odia, or in any other language along with Odia.